to learn more

 Refinishing a floor is usually is one of the last jobs a homeowner wants to do when remodeling.
 If you are painting the same room that is going to be sanded we recommend priming and applying the first coat before the sanding.
-After the floors are done the second coat of paint can be done.
+After the floors are done the subsequent coats of paint can be applied.

 Can pet and water stains be sanded out?

 95% of the time the answer is no. Usually these types of stains permeate and actually start to decay the wood fibers.
 Sometimes we can stain the floor darker to hide the pet or water stains.
 However, pet/water stains will still be visible through the floor stain, just less noticeable.